leighlawhon/leighlawhon.github.io/_posts/2024-02-13-prioritization.markdown

 The following frameworks help Product Managers put metrics around feature requests and cumminicate prioritization.
 Not only do these frame works allow PdMs to create a roadmap (when things will get done), they can help your stakehodlers understand why their work is prioritized the way it is.

 #### MoSCoW
-MoSCoW, or Must, Should, Could, Wont (right now) is an easy to uderstand framework that can quickly sequence your feature requests.
-In my exeprience, I bucket requests in the following ways (note this can change depending on the company goals):
+MoSCoW, or Must, Should, Could, Wont (right now) is an easy to uderstand framework that can quickly sequence your feature requests. *For simplicity,* I will bucket the requests in the following ways (Note: there are mutlple ways to buckets and they often depend on company goals):
 - **Must Do:**
-  - Something is broken and preventing usage of the app
+  - A feature is broken and preventing usage of the app
   - There is a deadline that is enforced by a contract or compliance
   - The request is preventing another team from completing their work
 - **Should Do:**
-  - Something is broken, but there is a good workaround
+  - A feature is broken, but there is a good workaround
-  - The request will have a large impact (see BRICE)
+  - A feature is missing and pushing users to a competitor
 - **Could Do:**
-  - The exeprience can be improved, but is currently working
+  - The exeprience can be improved, but the feature is currently working as designed
-  - The request will have a small impact (see BRICE)
+  - A feature is at the MVP stage, has clear feedback, and is ready for an itteration
 - **Wont Do (right now):**
   - No evidence of improvement to the experience and needs to be tested
-  - The request will have a no noticable impact (see BRICE)

 Below is how our feature list is prioritized with **MoSCoW**:
 {% include feature_table_moscow.markdown%}

+So, you may be wondering why I ranked these the way I did.
+Below is the reasoning for my buckets:
+- **Sales:** There is a clearly defined deadline, and even if there wasn't, this feature might fall into the "Should" column.
+- **Service:** One might argue that this could go in the "Should" column, but I dropped it to the "Could" colum because of the ability to rely on a human interface, the Service team.
+Though not a great exeprience for the team, which could lead to attrition, there is little to no impact for the user.
+- **Marketing:** This one is interesting.
+It sounds good, but if you dig deeper, a ranking system is problematic.
+If you are buying a carton of milk FIFO (first in first out) works.
+However, if you are shopping for non-perishable items, there are other variables that influence your decisions.
+You will notice sites like Amazon don't just rank their products, they highlight shiping time, ratings, and savings/price (the things that would influence a decision).
+Additionally, they use media/advertising at the top of the page to promote brands.
+I put this one in "Won't" because I don't believe that simply putting our partners at the top of a list will achieve the goal of getting more sales for them and adding a ranking system to our data will be hard to manage and become quickly outdated.
+The idea needs more research.
+- **Developers:** The poor development team rarely gets love in these situations.
+As  SaaS products grow and teams evolve, technical debt accumulates.
+This can lead to slow performace for the product and slower development times and poor experiences for the developers, which could lead to attrition.

+MoSCow becomes more complicated when you start asking questions such as, "impact and/or experience for who?"
+Should a product manager only focus on exepriences for the user?
+Or should they also consider exepriences for the staff?
+Additionally, should a product manager only be concerned with getting features out, or should they also be looking at performance and business goals like promoting preferred vendor products to improve partnerships.
+To address these concerns, we'll next look at BRICE.

 #### BRICE
+BRICE (or RICE if you choose to take out the business value) is an acronym for Business Value (1-3), Reach (0-100%), Impact (0.25-3), Confidence (0-1), Effort (1-4).
+The formula is simple: **(B x R x I x C)/E**.
+It measures the features overall importance breakes it down to units of the over all effort it takes to complete.
+If the overall importance/effort of feature A is 107/1 and feature be is 107/3, feature A gets done first, as it has a higher score.
+But notice how this formula emphasizes reach and under values projects with a high effort?
+Let's look at what our ranking looks like with our new framework to think this through.

+To calculate this, we'll need the fake company's very simple, ranked OKRs for the year (usually this is done quarterly):
+1. Grow user base
+- 5x customers by End of Year
+2. Improve partner profit margins
+- Increase partner product engagement by 30%
+3. Improve user retention
+- Decrease load times by 30%
+4. Grow development team
+- Decrease atrition in by 20%

+With this new perspective, our ranking changes a bit:
+{{include feature_table_brice.markdown}}

 ### Competing Stakeholders and Features